illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

   - "Files, Part 1: Working with files"
 ---

+## Lore

+The year is 3072.
+Other than being the sum of two consecutive powers of two, nothing was particularly special about this year.
+That is, until you came across an ancient laptop washed up on the sides of Boneyard Creek.
+Opening the laptop, you were delighted to find the block I and CS 125 stickers still firmly attached to the keyboard.
+Of course, you'd heard the stories.
+Before humanity had found a way to implant knowledge in each other via electromagnetic gimmicks, so-called "students" used to attend "classes" where "professors" disperesed their knowledge in oral and visual form.
+CS 125 had been such a class - oh, the wonder it must have been!
+The stickers alone, ancient relics of a past society, went for millions of dollars these days.
+Looking around to make sure no one else had laid eyes upon your lottery ticket, you hurried away to your apartment to have a closer look at the laptop.
+After some research on how ancient laptops were powered (turns out quantum resonance charging wasn't discovered until 2048!), you quickly splice together a compatible laptop "charger" that would make any fire marshall wince, and finally hit the one thousand year old power button.
+After a few moments, you see a password prompt.
+Thinking for a moment on anything that could unite two CS @ Illinois nerds across a millenium, you smile and enter "imaginebeinganECEmajor".
+Almost unsurprisingly, the laptop unlocks.
+And inside it, you find something even more enticing than the CS 125 sticker - four years worth of ancient homework assignments, practice exams, and even the infamous MPs of old.
+Almost eight hours pass before you look at the clock again, having quenched your insatiable curiosity for the ways of ancient societies.
+How did such a primitive world build such advanced exercises for their school children?
+And what was "PraireLearn"?
+Thousands of questions go through your head, but before you can answer you realize what you must do first: make a backup of this quaint laptop's disks, so you can meticulously dissect its contents later on your own computer without threat of burning an entire building down.
+Luckily, you have a USB-C flash drive you purchased from a museum gift store, but how do you go about making a copy of the laptop's entire disk?
+There's no tool you could possibly download, since surely the networking stack won't be able to connect with any modern network.
+Luckily, you notice that the laptop has a C IDE already installed.
+Somehow, C survived all the way from the 1980s to the present day.
+Almost gleefully, you realize you'll have to code a C utility on this ancient relic of a laptop in order to make an image of the drive - just like the CS students of old would have done.
+You put on your hacking gloves, and get to work.

 ## Introduction

 `dd` is a command-line utility used to copy data to and from files.
 Since Linux treats many external devices (including USB drives) as files, this makes `dd` very powerful.
 For example, the tool can be used to create a backup image of your hard drive and store it as a file which can be uploaded to cloud storage. `dd` could also be used to directly clone one drive to another, write a bootable iso image to a USB drive, and much more.